-The parish director of liturgical music prepares the music for the Vigil for the Deceased, the Parish Mass, the Funeral Mass in accord with the norms and directions for liturgical music in the General Instruction of the Roman Missal, Sing to the Lord: Music in Divine Worship, and the Order of Christian Funerals, with the additional consideration of the time or season of the year.
-The copyright regulations found on the website of the Office for Worship are to be observed in the reproduction of music and texts.
+The parish director of liturgical music, in consultation with the Office for Divine Worship, prepares the music for the Vigil for the Deceased, the Parish Mass, the Funeral Mass in accord with the norms and directions for liturgical music in the General Instruction of the Roman Missal, Sing to the Lord: Music in Divine Worship, and the Order of Christian Funerals.
+The copyright regulations found on the website of the Office for Divine Worship are to be observed in the reproduction of music and texts.

-Liturgical ministers-readers and servers-should be practiced beforehand for the Vigil for the Deceased, the Parish Mass, and the Funeral Mass.
+Liturgical ministers-lectors and servers-should be practiced beforehand for the Vigil for the Deceased, the Parish Mass, and the Funeral Mass.
 Notes for the servers for the Funeral Mass are found below.
 Parish ushers and greeters should be on hand for all celebrations to assist with directions and the distribution of booklets.